-Some 18,000 research students are currently enrolled in Sweden.
+Some 19,000 Ph.D. students are currently enrolled in Sweden.
 Research in Sweden has an international approach, and exchange is seen as an integral part of the system.
-About 20% of all research students have a non-Swedish background.
-PhD students are usually fully funded by a research salary from their university, and can apply for grants and scholarships for additional funding or international research trips.
+About 39% of all new Ph.D. students have a non-Swedish background.
+Ph.D. students are usually fully funded by a research salary from their university, and can apply for grants and scholarships for additional funding or international research trips.

 Sweden is home to more multinational companies per capita than anywhere else in the world, and innovative companies like IKEA, Ericsson, H&M, AstraZeneca, ABB, Skanska, Volvo Cars, Volvo Group and Electrolux have their roots here.
 As an international student with a degree from a Swedish university, you’ll be competitively positioned to launch your career in Sweden or anywhere in the world.